Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 - TCP/IP Connectivity

 - RMTES Decoder	EMA provides a built in RMTES decoder.
 IF desired, application may cache RmtesBuffer objects and apply all the received changes to them.

 - Data::toString()	All OMM containers, primitives and messages may simply be printed out to screen in a standardized output format.

 - Data::getAsHex()	Applications may obtain binary representations of all OMM containers, primitives and messages.

 - File Config:	Enables applications to specify EMA configuration in an EmaConfig.xml file

 # Product Content

-- Makefile/Windows project files to build EMA library
+- CMake files to build EMA library
 - EMA Examples
 - TREP Dictionary
 - Documentation